hunter-stanke/rFIA/README.md

 work.
-Let’s explore the basic functionality of `rFIA` with `tpa`, a function to compute tree abundance estimates (TPA, BAA, & relative abundance) from FIA data, and `fiaRI`, a subset of the FIA Database for Rhode Island including all inventories up to 2017.
+Let’s explore the basic functionality of `rFIA` with `tpa`, a function to compute tree abundance estimates (TPA, BAA, & relative abundance) from FIA data, and `fiaRI`, a subset of the FIA Database for Rhode Island including inventories from 2013-2018.

 **Estimate the abundance of live trees in Rhode Island:**